 9.2.2.
 Restrictedly variable qualia

 Even though there is no evidence that qualia can manifest themselves differently among people in a random manner, is it possible that qualia can manifest themselves differently among people in some restricted ways?
 This kind of variable qualia may be called restrictedly variable qualia because they do not and cannot appear randomly different in a non-restricted way – there are some rules that restrict how they appear different among people so that people cannot tell that they are experiencing variable qualia.
 There are several possible kinds of restrictedly variable qualia.
 Let’s examine some kinds of restrictedly variable qualia to see which kind can occur among people without people knowing that they are experiencing variable qualia.

 Inverted qualia are qualia that have a certain characteristic inverted.
 For visual qualia, there are a few kinds of inverted qualia.
 One of them is the inverted light spectrum qualia in Figure 9.8.

 Figure 9.8 Inverted light spectrum with respect to the wavelength

-Generally, when people with normal color vision see a spectrum of light like the one in panel A, they will agree that there are definite changes in color hue around wavelengths of 410, 470, 490, 570, and 610 nm.
-If the qualia of the light spectrum are inverted with respect to the wavelength in some people, the light spectrum will be like the one in panel B. Evidently, people with inverted qualia would not agree with the previous observation – for them, definite changes in color hue occur around wavelengths of 510, 550, 630, 650, and 710 nm.
+Generally, when people with normal color vision see a spectrum of light like the one in panel A, they will agree that there are distinct changes in color hues around wavelengths of 410, 470, 490, 570, and 610 nm.
+If the qualia of the light spectrum are inverted with respect to the wavelength in some people, the light spectrum will be like the one in panel B. Evidently, people with inverted qualia would not agree with the previous observation – for them, distinct changes in color hues occur around wavelengths of 510, 550, 630, 650, and 710 nm.
 But people with normal color vision never disagree around what wavelengths a light spectrum changes color hues.
 So, there is no evidence that inverted color qualia of this kind occur in people.

 Another way to invert the color spectrum is to invert each color to its complementary color (color inversion).
 This will result in an inverted spectrum that looks like the one in panel B, Figure 9.9.